-"Construction managers must be able to interact with many different personality types and be able to communicate effectively to motivate individuals to perform," says Oberhaus.
+"Construction managers must be able to interact with many different personality types and be able to communicate effectively to motivate individuals to perform," Oberhaus said.

 A typical day for a CM at his firm, Oberhaus says, involves directing the site's daily operations, dealing with project developers on issues that develop, planning for the next day, week and future, and solving problems and logistical issues, all while documenting every step.

-"The only other tip I can offer is to do the job as honest and fairly as possible," says Oberhaus.
-"Mistreatment of [workers and subcontractors] travels through the industry like the fires in southern California."
+"The only other tip I can offer is to do the job as honestly and fairly as possible," Oberhaus said.
+"Mistreatment [of workers and subcontractors] travels through the industry like the fires in southern California."

 Related: For the latest veteran jobs postings around the country, visit the Military.com Job Search section.